 Millet Walking Tour

-Reverand Father Lacombe named the village of Millet in 1891.
-The President of the Canadian Pacific Railway, Sir William Van Horne asked Father Lacombe to name the stations from Lacombe and north on the new Calgary-Edmonton line.
-Millet was named for one of Father Lacombe's travelling companions and canoemen, August Millet.
-Mr. Millet was sometimes under the employment of the Hudson's Bay Company and sometimes under contract with the Northwest Mounted Police.
+The President of the Canadian Pacific Railway, Sir William Van Horne, asked Reverend Father Lacombe to name the stations from Lacombe to Edmonton on the Calgary-Edmonton Railway line.
+Father Lacombe named the village of Millet in 1891 after August Millet, one of Father Lacombe's travelling companions and canoemen, who also worked for the Hudson's Bay Company and Northwest Mounted Police.

-This walking Tour will take you through some of the points of interest of Millet.
+This Historic Walking Tour will take you through some of the points of interest of Millet.
 Many of the Historic Points of Interest have plaques that give more complete information about the sites.

 In order to do the longer tour, which is about 3.3 km, one should set aside about an hour and a half.
-Most of the walk is done on sidewalks or paved paths.
-There are however some areas where there is no sidewalk, or only a shale path.
-The main part of the walk is mostly flat.
-The trail throught he Pipestone Park does contain a few gentle hills both up and down.
-The main parts of the Tour can be driven.
-The Pipestone Trail, however, is for walking only.
+Most of the walk is done on flat sidewalks or paved paths.
+There are some areas where there is no sidewalk, or only a shale path.
+The trail through Pipestone Park includes a few gentle hills.
+The main destinations on the Tour can be driven.
+The Pipestone Trail; however, is walking only.